joshual55/GroupMe_Clean_Chat_Bot/README.md

 # GroupMe_Clean_Chat_Bot
-A GroupMe bot to automatically detect and flag hate speech.
+A GroupMe bot to automatically detect and flag foul language.

 By Lauren Bartyczak, Daniela Villalva, Joshua Lamb, and Nicholas Dinh.